CMahk/SDN-Summer-2022-Research/README.md

 ## What was Done?
 - [x] Added multi-controller functionality and inter-controller communication via Mininet
 - [x] Changed from the Heartbeat protocol to the SWIM protocol to increase controller failure detection at a more reliable rate
+  * Heartbeat protocol defaulted to 12 seconds before failure detection, while the SWIM protocol reduced this to only 4 seconds before failure detection

 ## What is Next?
 - [ ] Controllers take 8 seconds after detecting a failure to take over for the failed controller.
 How can we decrease the time this takes?